Voxer: Technology

 Voxer was built using Node.js, Riak and Redis.

 Matt Ranney, co-founder and chief technology officer of Voxer, said in an interview with The Register that his team first coded Voxer in C++ and then Python but each proved too rigid or slow for a VoIP app.
 Later the team switched to Node.js because Voxer Walkie Talkie requires low latency with a large number of open connections.
 "If you want to make something where the user gets a real-time update stream of some kind, you need to keep open a bunch of connections to the server.
 That's very expensive in, say, a PHP architecture.
 But in Node, it's nearly free.
 You can keep the connections open for a very long time, and the incremental cost per connection is very low."

 Venture Financing

 Voxer raised its first external capital round in April 2012.
 Led by Institutional Venture Partners (IVP), Intel Capital, and angel investors including SV Angel, CrunchFund, Chris Dixon, Roger McNamee and other friends of Katis', Voxer raised over $30 million in financing.
-Katis said Voxer will use the new funding to continue to build out its engineering team.
+Katis said Voxer would use the new funding to continue to build out its engineering team.